reasonmii/reasonmii/README.md

 **Education**
 - 🌱 Aug.
 2022 - May.
 2024 : Computer Science - Specialization : Machine Learning @ Georgia Institute of Technology (MS)
 - 🌱 Mar.
 2013 - Feb.
-2018 : double major - Library and Information Science & Journalism and Mass Communication @ SungKyunKwan university (BA)
+2018 : Library and Information Science & Journalism and Mass Communication (double major) @ SungKyunKwan university (BA)
   - ✈️ Aug.
 2015 - Dec.
-2015 : exchange student - Informatics @ University of Washington
+2015 : Informatics @ University of Washington (exchange student)
     - Got a full scholarship and living stipend as the first and only student to be selected from SKKU
     - Library assistant : Digitized Korean newspaper from 1980s to 1990s in accordance with east asia library's guideline